margitantal68/mouse_dynamics_balabit_chaoshen_dfl/README.md

 Performances are reported using ROC Area Under Curve (AUC).
 ### Evaluation protocol

-A binary classifier (Random forest.
-100 trees) was trained for each users using positive and negative data.
+A binary classifier (Random forest, 100 trees) was trained for each users using positive and negative data.
 In the case of positive data, the chronologically first 2/3 of the data was used for training and the remaining 1/3 of the data was used for evaluation.
 Negative data were selected from the other users (#positive samples = #negative samples).

 * First Scenario: user identity predictions using a single mouse action
 * Second Scenario: user identity predictions using a sequence of consecutive actions (sliding window, overlap between consecutive windows was 90%).